ollej/macroquad-introduktion/macroquad-introduction-book-english/src/ch3-smooth-movement.md

 ### Limit movement

-Finally we will make sure that the circle won't move outside of the window.
+Finally, we will prevent the circle from moving outside of the window.
 We use the Macroquad function `clamp()` to make sure `x` and `y` are never below `0` or above the width of the window.